Adaptive cruise control

 Schematic of Intelligent Cruise Control.
 The red car automatically maintains a safe distance from the blue car.

 Adaptive cruise control (ACC) is a type of advanced driver-assistance system for road vehicles that automatically adjusts the vehicle speed to maintain a safe distance from vehicles ahead.
-As of 2019, it is also called by 20 unique names that describe that basic functionality.
-This is also known as Dynamic cruise control.
+Using sensors such as radar, lidar, or cameras, ACC can slow the vehicle when traffic ahead reduces speed and accelerate back to a preset speed when the road is clear.